Animeshbubun/Design_Principles_For_Tableau/README.md

 **How to use this repository?**

-In this I have put 2 files, Persona and Tableau.
+In this I have put 2 files, Persona,Tableau and Sales_Superstore.

 Persona: This describes what our target audience wants to see in the data visualization.

 Tableau: Since I have used the Tableau Software, I have put the online link to the visualization.
 You can download the links and then use it.

+Sales_Superstore: Dataset

 Thanks a Lot!!!!!